Dedicated Patient Management System

 KDCPMS Selected System

-The system selected for KDCPMS is eMed Renal from Mediqal Health Informatics.
+The system selected for KDCPMS is eMed Renal from Medial Health Informatics.
 This provides a renal specific Electronic Patient Record (EPR) that is used by the renal teams to support care.
 The renal teams use the system to document patient conditions, treatments, medicines and transplant workup across all stages of kidney disease.
 The application has multiple interfaces operating to provide the care teams with real time clinical data such as the latest laboratory results and individual patient haemodialysis treatments.
 KDCPMS also provides a sophisticated suite of customizable reports that provide invaluable data for analysis by the care teams.

 The project objectives of that national implementation have successfully delivered tangible benefits set out in the project plan, from the first site implementation through to multiple unit roll-outs.